Best trails in Flinders Chase National Park

 Which trail has the most elevation gain in Flinders Chase National Park?

-If you're looking for elevation gain, Flinders Chase National Park has you covered.
-Kangaroo Island Wilderness Trail boasts the most elevation gain with 4,543 ft of total ascent.
-The park's runner-up is Kangaroo Island Wilderness Trail: Maupertuis Section, which will get you 1,719 ft of elevation gain.
+Kangaroo Island Wilderness Trail has the most elevation gain with 4,209 ft of total ascent.
+The park's runner-up is Kangaroo Island Wilderness Trail: Snake Lagoon to Cape du Couedic, which has 1,187 ft of elevation gain.

 Are there camping trails available in Flinders Chase National Park?